DIY do it yourself

 • drilling machine;

-• blacksmith mites and pliers;
+• blacksmith pliers and pliers;

 • hammer or sledgehammer;